-No award show can be successful without a talented host, and the SXSW Interactive Awards boasted some great emcees over the years.
-While the emcee for the 2014 SXSW Interactive Awards is Jessica Chobot, read below to review who has previously hosted this special event.
+No award show can be successful without a talented host, and the SXSW Interactive Innovation Awards boasted some great emcees over the years.
+Below is a list of our esteemed emcees from past awards ceremonies.

 2013: Aisha Tyler